janpaepke/ScrollMagic/README.md

 #ScrollMagic

-###The jQuery plugin for doing magical scroll animations.
+###The jQuery plugin for doing magical scroll interactions.

 ScrollMagic is a jQuery plugin which essentially lets you use the scrollbar like a progress bar.
 It's the plugin for you, if you want to ...